UK Manufacturing Growth At 4-month Low In February

 LONDON (dpa-AFX) - British manufacturing growth slowed to its weakest level in four months in February with manufacturers hastening to implement measures to cushion the adverse effects of Brexit, survey data from IHS Markit showed on Friday.

-The IHS Markit/CIPS Purchasing Manaers' Index for manufacturing fell to a four-month low of 52 from 52.6 in January, which was revisd down from 52.8.
+The IHS Markit/CIPS Purchasing Manaers' Index for manufacturing fell to a four-month low of 52 from 52.6 in January, which was revised down from 52.8.
 The reading was in line with economists' expectations.

 A PMI reading above 50 suggests expansion in the factory sector.
 The latest score was the second lowest since July 2016, which was the month after the EU referendum.